max-190/walterparse/README.md

 ## Usage

-Placing the bash file and python file in the `bin/` folder allows for usage in any folder.
+Place the bash file and python file in the `~/.local/bin`.
+Use `chmod +x wp` to make it an executable.

 ### Configuring the file